turbinenreiter/MicroPythonSmallSats/text/Results.md

     Python supports abstraction well and allows using the object-oriented programming paradigm.
 There is no concept of public and private, following the philosophy of abstracting complexity, but at the same time not hiding implementation details.

 * Expressiveness
     Expressiveness is a clear strength of Python.
-Empirical studies have found that implementing the same requirements in Python yield significant less lines of code than for example in C [@codecomp].
+Empirical studies have found that implementing the same requirements in Python yield significant less lines of code than for the same examples implemented in C [@codecomp].
+The examples in Section \\ref{sec:ex} also confirm this.

 ### Reliability